-With sadness, the family of Marion Shirley (Clarke) Barnes announce her passing on March 21st in her 91st year.
+With sadness, the family of Shirley (Clarke) Barnes announce her passing on March 21st in her 91st year.

 Born in Malagash, NS, Shirley was the daughter of the late Auley and Constance (Stewart) Clarke.